SeldonIO/seldon-deploy-operator/README.md

 ## Maintaining This Project

+### Testing on OpenShift

+There are multiple ways to setup OpenShift clusters but we have a [preferred method for seldon test clusters](https://seldonio.atlassian.net/wiki/spaces/COMPANY/pages/159318256/Creating+an+Openshift+cluster).

+### Pushing Images

+To push images you need `~/.config/seldon/seldon-core/redhat-image-passwords.sh` configured.
+Get from [1password](https://start.1password.com/open/i?a=SSGQBEYWPRHN7GYLNPQYAOU7QA&h=team-seldon.1password.com&i=f4hgces2dvxqirpcsir2uiqbe4&v=65l42gglwnfjheao6fu4pmxeti)

+### Publishing Images of Dependencies

+Images are published with Makefiles but some in core, some deploy and some here.
+See IMAGES.md for details.

+Note that the Makefile commands are only part of it.
+You also have to press 'publish' in the Red Hat UI.

+If you need a new image for a new component then that's a new project and requires filling out a form for Red Hat.

+### Publishing Operator

 Each new release needs to be based on the latest seldon deploy helm chart.
+The makefile references a get-helm-chart script for this.

+Note that the makefile refers to a particular version in version.txt.

+### Publishing Docs

-TODO: see previous version but makefile has all changed
+TODO: see previous version but makefile has all changed point to the correct link